StrikingLoo/strikingloo.github.io/wiki/keigo.md

 description: "A summary of Japanese grammar's keigo, including general usage, sonkeigo, kenjougo and irregular verbs chart."
 language: English
 importance: 6
+abstract: "Keigo is used in formal Japanese.
+Considered the polite form of the language, this is my summary of how it works (taken from wikipedia and the genki books)."
 ---

 # Honorifics (keigo):